Umayyad Mosque of Baalbek

 The Umayyad Mosque of Baalbek or the Great Mosque of Baalbek is located near the Roman ruins of Baalbek, Lebanon in the Beqaa Valley.
 It was built in the late first century AH, around 714-5 (96 AH), by Caliph Al-Walid ibn Abd al-Malik.
 It is one of the oldest and largest mosques in the city of Baalbek.
 It combines both Byzantine and early Arab Islamic architecture.
 As with the other Umayyad monuments, the site of this mosque was carefully chosen by the Umayyads.
 It is located near the Roman ruins of Baalbek where the Roman temple of Jupiter is located.
 It is said that Saladin has studied in this mosque.

 Construction style

 Stones from the Baalbek Roman ruins and quarries were added to this mosque.
 This mosque bears a striking resemblance to the Umayyad Mosque in Damascus and the Umayyad (Great) Mosque in Aleppo.
 These three mosques were built during this period, and therefore their designs are somewhat similar.
 In addition, the architecture of this mosque dates back to the Umayyad era, during the reigns of Al-Walid I and Abd al-Malik, and it is considered a magnificent masterpiece of ancient Islamic art.

 In the courtyard stands the square minaret of the mosque, whose unique design resembles a war tower.
 It was built with large stones to blend in with the rest of the building.
 Outside the mosque is a spacious courtyard with arcades, surrounded by columns, and containing a small fountain.
+The mosque is said to be built using columns of various sizes that were taken from the ruins.